Coronavirus (COVID-19) Impact on UTA Research

 University-Sponsored Travel Restrictions and Guidelines

-NOTE: Travel funded through sponsored research is exempt from this guidance and must comply with the obligations provided by the funding source.
+NOTE: Domestic travel funded through sponsored research is exempt from this guidance and must comply with the obligations provided by the funding source.

 Research Operation Plan Guiding Principles